reachforthesky/task-weaver-ai/_posts/2023-11-27-cowboy-coding.md

 Ugh, yesterday I said I would come up with a user story but all I've done is write about the struggles of solo-coding.
 So here's a user story and totally not a parachute to bail myself out of a personal commitment:

->"As a user, I would like to input a projects core purpose, and be prompted to input its subtasks"
+>"As a user, I would like to input a project's core purpose, and be prompted to input its subtasks"

 There, the absolutely bare minimum amount of work to satisfy the goal I set yesterday.
 Tomorrow I'll definitely talk about what a user story is and what we do with it.